kevinressler/Blockchain-Simulator/README.md

 ## Java Blockchain Simulator

 This is a simple blockchain simulator built in Java.
 It shows the core mechanics of a blockchain including, block mining, transaction tracking, and rewards to miners.
 This uses the SHA-256 hashing algorithm (same as Bitcoin).
-It allows you to adjust the difficulty of mining for each transaction.
+It allows you to adjust the difficulty of mining.

 ## Features
 - Each block contains a single valid transaction